patrickbucher/tpop/notes/chapter02.md

 In the code above, `delname` doesn't call realloc to return the memory freed by the deletion.
 Is this worthwile?
 How would you decide whether to do so?

-Answer: Deleting an array element can only shrink the array by one element at a time, whereas adding elements might grow the array by its total size.
+**Answer**: Deleting an array element can only shrink the array by one element at a time, whereas adding elements might grow the array by its total size.
 It is likely that a delete operation is followed by another add operation (otherwise, the array would just be deleted).
 Thus, the gained space will just be